Houses in multiple occupation (HMO)

 When you'll receive your licence

-When we've received your form it usually takes up to 28 days to check the information you've told us and arrange and complete the pre-licence inspection.
+When we've received your form it usually takes up to 28 days to check the information you've told us.
+During this time we'll also arrange and complete the pre-licence inspection.
 We'll let you know if we need to make any additional checks that could delay the licence.
 Once we've established if the property is suitable for licensing, we'll request payment for your application.
 On receipt of payment we'll issue a proposed licence.
 There is a mandatory 28 day minimum consultation period for all interested parties to make representations in relation to the proposed licence.
 After this period a decision is made on granting the licence.

 The length of the licence is usually five years, but we can award it for a shorter period depending on different factors.